-Description of Macro Variables and Directory Paths SAS Program Syntax Location of the CSV mapping file FILENAME INRAW1 Specify the location of the input dataset LIBNAME IN1 Specify the location of the output dataset(s) LIBNAME OUT1 Choose whether to have the program to build the default CCSR output file (1=yes, 0=no).
-The vertical output file is always built by the SAS program. %LET DFLT=1; Choose whether to have the program to build the horizontal output file (1=yes, 0=no).
-The vertical output file is always built by the SAS program. %LET HORZ=1; Specify the unique record identifier in the input dataset (KEY in most HCUP databases) %LET RECID=KEY; CUP (05/29/20) 24 HCUP Clinical Classifications Software Refined
+Description of Macro Variables and Directory Paths SAS Program Syntax File Locations Location of the CSV mapping file FILENAME INRAW1 Specify the location of the input dataset LIBNAME IN1 Specify the location of the output dataset(s) LIBNAME OUT1 Optional Files Choose whether to have the program to build the vertical CCSR output file (1=yes, 0=no) %LET VERT=1; Choose whether to have the program to build the default CCSR output file (1=yes, 0=no).
+The vertical output file is always built by the SAS program. %LET DFLT=1;